How to Trademark a Word: Everything You Need to KnowTrademark Law ResourcesHow To Register A Trademark

 When you trademark a word, you give a person or company exclusive rights to connect one brand with that word.
 You can trademark a word that identifies your company or your products.

-Register your trademark with the U.S. Patent and Trademark Office (USPTO) to protect your trademark throughout the United States.
-A trademark registered with the USPTO is a registered trademark and gets marked with the registered trademark (®) symbol.
+Register your trademark with the United States Patent and Trademark Office (USPTO) to protect your trademark throughout the United States.
+A trademark registration with the USPTO is a registered trademark and gets marked with the registered trademark (®) symbol.

 You don't have to register a word with the USPTO to get trademark status.
 A word is a trademark if that word identifies a brand, regardless of whether the word itself is registered.
 However, unregistered trademarks with the USPTO are only trademarked within the company's geographical area.
 Trademark rights for an unregistered mark belong to the company that first used the mark.
 Use the trademark symbol (TM) for a trademark that isn't registered with the USPTO.